holunda-io/bpm-ai-connectors-camunda-8/README.md

 * Upload the element templates from [/bpmn/.camunda/element-templates](/bpmn/.camunda/element-templates) to your project in Camunda Cloud Modeler
   * Click `publish` on each one
 * Or, if you're working locally:
-  * place them in a `.camunda/element-templates` folder next to your .bpmn file
+  * Place them in a `.camunda/element-templates` folder next to your .bpmn file
-  * or add them to the `resources/element-templates` directory of your Modeler ([details](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/#global-templates)).
+  * Or add them to the `resources/element-templates` directory of your Modeler ([details](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/#global-templates)).

 ### Manual Docker Configuration